Asia-Pacific International University: Southeast Asia Union College

 Southeast Asia Union College (SAUC), the oldest of the three former institutions was first established as Singapore Training School (a secondary school) by G F Jones, the first Adventist missionary in Southeast Asia.
 In the early 1920s, the school moved to a larger site on Upper Serangoon Road where it continued to operate until the late 1990s.
 During the 1950s, the school introduced tertiary level studies and gained Junior College status in 1956.
 A two-year program was offered in Ministerial Training was followed soon with similar programs in education and business.
 In the late 1960s the institution expanded into a small liberal arts college and offered its first bachelor's degree programs in Education and Theology.
 The development led to a significant rise in enrolment although the college still lacked accreditation because of government regulations.
 SAUC began developing its teaching faculty and resources and explored partnerships with other Adventist institutions overseas.
-In 1984, the college began offering fully accredited American degree programs through an affiliation with Walla Walla College, Washington, USA.
-By the mid-1990s the College’s offerings had grown to include business administration, computer information systems, office administration, religion, and the teaching of English as a second language (TESOL).
+In 1984, the college began offering fully accredited American degree programs through an affiliation with Walla Walla College, Washington, US.
+By the mid-1990s the College's offerings had grown to include business administration, computer information systems, office administration, religion, and the teaching of English as a second language (TESOL).

 In 1996, the Singapore Government announced its intention to expropriate the College property for a major urban transport development project, thus suspending further development.
 Church leaders were obliged to look into relocating its center of higher education in Southeast Asia.
 By July 1998 remaining students had been transferred to other institutions and the College activities were terminated in Singapore.
 Moveable assets were sold or transferred to Muak Lek, Thailand.
 The Seventh-day Adventist School, which was co-located with the College, merged with San Yu High School to form the present-day San Yu Adventist School at Thomson Road and some of the College's property, such as its auditorium seats, was donated to the school.